-- a) The clinical instructor will supervise all procedures performed by the student until the student is evaluated as competent. - b) An instructor may ask a student to leave clinical unit or lab area if there is a concern about the student's ability to render patient care.
-Reasons may include (but are not limited to) illness, excessive fatigue, emotional instability, combativeness, offensive body odor (could include strong fragrances), or behaviors suggestive of intoxication or drug use. - c) During the clinical experience, the student will remain in the agency for breaks and meals. - d) Facility phones on clinical units may not be used for personal calls. - e) Use of personal cell phones in the clinical setting for any reason (e.g., phone call, look up medications, camera, calculator, etc.) is strictly prohibited. - f) Students are required to notify the clinical/laboratory instructor/faculty immediately should they receive an injury in the learning setting.
+- f) If a student is asked to leave the clinical unit or laboratory area, the student can be referred to WCC Public Safety, Emergency Room (ER/ED), or local/hospital authorities. - g) During the clinical experience, the student will remain in the agency for breaks and meals. - h) Facility phones on clinical units may not be used for personal calls. - i) Facility computers may not be used for personal use. - j) Use of personal cell phones in the clinical setting for any reason (e.g., phone call, look up medications, camera, calculator, etc.) is strictly prohibited. - k) Students are required to notify the clinical/laboratory instructor/faculty immediately should they receive an injury in the learning setting.
 A nursing program Incident Report will be completed, in addition to the agency's requirements.
-The WCC Incident Report is on the Blackboard site for Faculty.
+The WCC Incident Report is on the Learning Management System (LMS) site for Faculty.